 - the defendant breached that duty of care; and

-- the defendant’s breach of duty proximately caused the plaintiff’s injuries.1
+- the defendant’s breach of duty proximately caused your injuries.1

-Any drunk or drugged driver who allegedly causes an accident is vulnerable to a lawsuit for negligence per se in Nevada.
-The plaintiff would need to demonstrate the following in order to win on this claim:
+Any drunk or intoxicated driver who allegedly causes an accident is vulnerable to a lawsuit for negligence per se in Nevada.
+You would need to demonstrate the following in order to win on this claim:

 - the defendant had the duty to follow a certain law (Nevada’s DUI laws);

-- the plaintiff is one of the people that law was designed to protect (anyone else sharing the road);
+- you are one of the people that law was designed to protect (anyone else sharing the road);

 - the defendant violated that law (by driving drunk or high); and

-- the defendant’s violation proximately caused the plaintiff’s injuries.2
+- the defendant’s violation proximately caused your injuries.2

 If an intoxicated driver caused a fatality, then the victim’s estate and family may bring a Nevada wrongful death lawsuit.
-The plaintiff would need to prove the following:
+You would need to prove the following: